Classification via Two-Way Comparisons: Algorithm

-If the record $A[\tau(R)]$ already holds a memoized cost for $R$, then we are done, so assume otherwise.
+If the record $\Dictionary[\tau(R)]$ already holds a memoized cost for $R$, then we are done, so assume otherwise.
 (This implies that $R$ is not a leaf.)
 In $O(n)$ time, build $R$ from $\tau(R)$ and calculate the sum $\weight {R}$.
-Then calculate $\cost {R}$ in $O(n)$ time by evaluating the right-hand side of Recurrence~\ref{recurrence}, in two stages.
-In the first stage enumerate all less-than tests that the root $u$ in Recurrence~\ref{recurrence} for $\cost R$ can be, using the following steps:
+Let $R=(q_1, q_2, \ldots, q_z)$ be $R$ in increasing order, computed using bucket sort.
+For every possible test node $u$, precompute the signatures $\tau(\setyes R u)$ and $\tau(\setno R u)$.
+Do this in two $O(n)$-time stages: one stage for all possible less-than tests, the other stage for all possible equality tests: